ftonneau/repeat-char.kak/README.md

 # Customization

-Aside from the value of the hotkey (customized via `repeat-char-enable`), you can customize **the initial value of the default character** via the `repeat_char_ch` option, and the **initial value of the default count** via the `repeat_char_n` option.
+Aside from the value of the hotkey (customized via `repeat-char-enable-on`), you can customize **the initial value of the default character** via the `repeat_char_ch` option, and the **initial value of the default count** via the `repeat_char_n` option.
 Out of the box, these equal `-` and 60, respectively.